Lecture Notes on High Dimensional Linear Regression: Least Squares and Penalized Least Squares

-\begin{remark} It is possible to extend the results in Lemma \ref{lemma:lasso properties} and Theorem \ref{prop:lasso estimation and predictive risk} using a milder restriction than hard sparsity, called weak sparsity.
-This restriction formalizes the notion that $\bm\theta_0$ can be well approximated by means of a hard sparse vector. \begin{definition}[Weak sparsity] Coefficient $\bm\theta_0\in\R^p$ is {\it weak sparse} if $\bm\theta_0\in B_q(r)$ where, for $q\in[0,1]$ and radius $r>0$,
+\begin{remark} The results in Lemma \ref{lemma:lasso properties} and Theorem \ref{prop:lasso estimation and predictive risk} can be extended under a milder assumption known as weak sparsity, which formalizes the idea that $\bm\theta_0$ may be well approximated by a hard sparse vector. \begin{definition}[Weak sparsity] Coefficient $\bm\theta_0\in\R^p$ is {\it weak sparse} if $\bm\theta_0\in B_q(r)$ where, for some $q\in[0,1]$ and radius $r>0$,